SethMMorton/natsort/docs/intro.rst

  - :func:`~natsort.versorted` (discouraged since version 4.0.0, officially deprecated since version 5.5.0)
  - :func:`~natsort.index_versorted` (discouraged since version 4.0.0, officially deprecated since version 5.5.0)

-If you want to determine if you are using any of the deprecated APIs, run your code with the following flag
+In general, if you want to determine if you are using deprecated APIs you can run your code with the following flag

 .. code-block:: console